nadrino/kotor-walkthrough/kotor2/walkthrough/02_Peragus/10_Peragus.md

         - That's an unusual set of coincidences.
         - How did we get to Peragus?
         - He says he repaired the ship and got us to Peragus.
-        - So why are these Sith looking for me?
+        - So why are these Sith looking for me? -> KREIA LIES!
         - But I was exiled from the Jedi Order.
         - But... last of the Jedi?
 That can't be true.
         - What about the Jedi on Dantooine?
 And Coruscant?